Beaverhill Lake Heritage Rangeland Natural Area

 UNESCO BIOSPHERE.
 On March 19, 2016, the region surrounding Beaverhill Lake was designated as a biosphere by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 This is a global recognition of a collective commitment by the communities within the region to celebrate and advance knowledge, culture, nature and economy together [4].

 HR or NA or Both?
 Protected Areas have specific classifications two of which are ‘Heritage Rangeland’ and ‘Natural Area’.
 So which of these two is this NA?
-The answer appears to be both and in limbo [PC is undecided].
-It Along with six other sites were it was given the NA designation in the late 1990s during the Special Places 2000 program.
-The rationale was that this was the ‘best fit’ for interim management until the legislation for the Heritage Rangeland class was proclaimed.
-Management of these sites is a takes a hybrid form between a NA and HR until legislation is in place [5].
+The answer appears to be both and undecided.
+Along with six other sites, it was given NA designation in the late 1990s during the Special Places 2000 program.
+The rationale was that this was the ‘best fit’ for interim management until the legislation for Heritage Rangeland class was proclaimed.
+Management of these sites takes a hybrid form between a NA and HR until legislation is in place [5].

 Site Statistics